cheredia19/life-expectancy-world-bank-1960-2022/README.md

   yAxis="Improvement Rate"
 />

-Five countries doubled their expectation of life at birth: two from East Asia and the Pacific, two from South Asia, and one from the MENA region.
+Five countries doubled their expectation of life at birth: two from East Asia and the Pacific, two from South Asia, and one from the MENA region (a special mention to Mali (99.7%), a Sub-Saharan African nation).

 <PlotlyBarChart
   data={{